-Secure implementation of the HMT reform provisions in the Water Resources Development Act of 2020.
-Secure appropriations for the HMT "donor port" program authorized under Section 2106 of the 2014 Water Resources Reform and Development Act to compensate for the current structure and impacts of the HMT.
+- Ensure continued implementation of the HMT reform provisions in the Water Resources Development Act of 2020. - Secure appropriations for the HMT "donor port" program authorized under Section 2106 of the 2014 Water Resources Reform and Development Act.

 Seattle Harbor Deepening Project